Raswanth-22/Ant_Legged_Robot/README.md

 - 1 hr 26 mins 1 swivel arm
 - 1 hr 34 mins main stick with holes

-## Update
-I would suggest printing the legs(pitch and swivel) thicker as they experience the most stress.
-This is only really a problem on carpet.
-I am printing out these foot cups which may help alleviate the stress on the legs but still it may be a good idea to increase that thickness(will need to reslice).

 # Software

 The parts were designed with Google SketchUp.
 I used a plugin to export the STL file(as well as a solid part inspector plugin) then used Cura to slice the parts.
 Take note of parts that need supports, you have to turn that on in Cura.
 Parts are printed with a Creality Ender 3 Pro.

-# Warning

-The servo horn spline I have here is bad, they slip.
-I traced/made my own from a photo I took.
-I ended up having to use long screws and super glue to try and make them not slip.
-Also the design is generally bad where the servos are directly holding the load vs. just transfering motion.
-And overall the design is bad as I mentioned with how it can move.
-I think you need more servos but it's nuts thinking each leg would have at least 3 servos and a true hexapod would have 18 servos right there.